Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

 Further high-resolution spectroscopy of the O-center and other known centers~\cite{hiraki2025laser} can benchmark theoretical models for Th doping in calcium fluoride, further improving on the isomer shift and EFG calculations.
 Using the O-center for a solid-state nuclear clock should be further investigated with respect to benefits over using the D-center, especially regarding a possibly increased robustness against lattice deformations.
 Working with smaller Th doping concentration has led to lower linewidths of $\approx\,30$\,kHz in the case of the D-center, attributed to a lower level of microstrain~\cite{ooi2026frequency}.
 It will be critical to see if the individual components of the underlying quadrupole structure can be resolved, as for the D-center~\cite{ooi2026frequency}.
 Measuring the temperature induced frequency shifts and broadening effects will further contribute to the characterization of the O-center.

 Most importantly, we demonstrate the first detection of an absorption signal of the Th-229 nuclear transition.
 Previous experiments based on detection of fluorescence light, were limited by the long decay time of the metastable state.
 Absorption spectroscopy, in contrast, measures the excitation in real time and is therefore more suitable for stabilizing a laser on the thorium transition.
 In the future, this could enable the realization of a nuclear clock.
-Based on the measured linewidth of $\Delta\nu\approx 100\,$kHz for the $(5/2\rightarrow3/2)$ component of the D-center, a detected photon flux $\dot{N}_\gamma\approx 6\times10^{6}\,$s$^{-1}$, and the absorption fraction $A\approx 0.01$, the current setup suggests a fractional frequency instability of $\sigma(\tau)\approx\Delta \nu/(\nu_0 A(\dot{N}_\gamma\tau)^{1/2})\approx 2\times 10^{-12}$ for $\tau=1\,$s of averaging and assuming a shot noise limited measurement.\\
+Based on the measured linewidth of $\Delta\nu\approx 100\,$kHz for the $(5/2\rightarrow3/2)$ component of the D-center, a detected photon flux $\dot{N}_\gamma\approx 6\times10^{6}\,$s$^{-1}$, and the absorption fraction $A\approx 0.01$, the current setup suggests a fractional frequency instability of $\sigma(\tau)\approx\Delta \nu/(\nu_0 A(\dot{N}_\gamma\tau)^{1/2})\approx 2\times 10^{-12}\sqrt{\tau/\text{s}}$ where $\tau$ is the averaging time and assuming a shot noise limited measurement.

-Linewidth, detected photon flux, and absorption fraction can be further improved by several means.
+Further improvements in linewidth, detected photon flux, and absorption fraction can be achieved by several means.
 The interaction length $l$ can be increased by using longer crystals or by integration with an optical cavity.
-The CW laser power $I_0$ can be increased by using different nonlinear media for the generation of VUV\cite{Xiao:2026} or cavity enhanced SHG in nonlinear crystals such as SBO or BaMgF$_4$ (BMF).
-For the present laser source based on SBO~\cite{Lal:2025}, we expect a $\approx$\,10 time increase in VUV power for cavity-enhanced SHG.
+The CW laser power $I_0$ can be increased by using different nonlinear media for the generation of VUV~\cite{Xiao:2026} or cavity enhanced SHG in nonlinear crystals such as SBO or BaMgF$_4$ (BMF).
+For the present laser source based on SBO~\cite{Lal:2025}, we expect a $\approx$\,10 fold increase in VUV power for cavity-enhanced SHG.
 Crystalline host materials different from CaF$_2$, that should show different scaling of nuclear linewidths with concentration, can be explored.
+A major benefit of a Thorium solid state clock lies in its potential long term stability, using a similar approach as optical frequency standards based on resonances in ions or neutral atoms.
+All above-mentioned factors together can result in more than two orders improved shot-noise limited clock performance.
+Therefore, one can expect to reach an instability of $\leq$10$^{-16}$ at $\sim10^{4}$\,s with further improvement at long time scales.

 In conclusion, in this work we overcome the limitation of the fluorescence detection method caused by the long radiative decay time of the isomeric state of Th-229.
 Absorption spectroscopy with a continuous-wave VUV laser source provides a clear pathway to operating a solid-state nuclear clock of high stability and accuracy.